ItaiAxelrad/itaiaxelrad/README.md

 # Hi 👋

-I'm Itai Axelrad, an engineering consultant with a programming problem.
-My focus is in water and wastewater infrastructure.
-You can find me working in Golden or [climbing](https://www.axelradclimbing.com/) in the surrounding mountains.
+I'm Itai Axelrad, an engineer turned programmer.
+My focus is in front-end web development.
+You can find me working on my latest projects in Boulder or [climbing](https://www.axelradclimbing.com/) in the surrounding mountains.
 Check out my [portfolio site](https://www.itaiaxelrad.com) to learn more or get in touch!

 <h3>Things I code with</h3>
 <p>